crdunwel/set-solver/README.md

 ## Running

 Run `python setsolver.py -h` for a summary of inputs.
 At minimum you must provide a `--dims` or `--deck` argument which are file paths to valid JSON representing dimensions or a deck.
-See examples in (test_data directory)[https://github.com/crdunwel/set-solver/tree/master/test_data] for examples of how to format these files.
+See examples in [test_data directory](https://github.com/crdunwel/set-solver/tree/master/test_data)for examples of how to format these files.

 If a dimensional file is provided then a deck will be generated for all possible combinations of the dimensions.